 What’s a Web Designer?

-Web designers are creatives — but their job goes far beyond just making things look pretty.
+Web designers are creatives — but the job goes far beyond just making things look pretty.
 A designer is an artist who knows how to make things work.
 For web designers, that means understanding at least three types of code:

 - HTML is the code that glues the web together.
 It doesn’t do much beyond grouping the content into headings, paragraphs and other structures.
 It is also used to define forms — but can’t do much to process them